UPDATE! Tank Corps - Belgium100 2017

-Both myself and President General David have forwarded onto her our fraternal salutations and we look forward to working alongside & supporting the good Reverend whenever required.
+Both myself and President General David have forwarded onto her our fraternal salutations and we look forward to working alongside & supporting the good Reverend & church whenever possible.

 TMYS inclusions within the Menin Gate Memorial daily last post ceremonies for 2017.